PostalPortal/PostalPoint_Plugins/docs/Parcel.md

      * @returns {boolean|string} true if okay, human-readable error message and instructions if not okay */ async isValid(kioskMode = false) {
-        // removed for brevity.
-Just a bunch of if statements.
+        // Removed from docs for brevity.
+Just a bunch of if statements to catch problems.
     }

     /**